FatKidddd/tokkalabs/README.md

 - Use Redis for caching
 - (not implemented) making batch processing more efficient by avoiding repeated queries
-  - can be done by querying in db all txns within time period, then make query for every time period gap between each txn.
+- (not implemented) make batch processing able to handle larger query range
 - Inaccurate pricing dependent on timeframe given to binance API -> should add in uncertainty / another field for resolution

 ## License